sirgamesone/aetherea-eth/README.md

 Run `truffle compile` to compile all contracts in the ./contracts folder

-Run `truffle deploy --reset` for

 ## Troubleshooting truffle console

-for errors in truffle console like "YourFunction" is not a function try truffle deploy --reset
+for errors in truffle console like "YourFunction" is not a function try `truffle deploy --reset`